cyrden/master_thesis/README.md

 Flexible OSPF implementation
 ============================

 This repository contains a flexible implementation of OSPF.
 The starting point of this work was the FRRouting suite (https://github.com/FRRouting/frr) commit e6ee7eb9e34449fa2064b8541007b64b21c7bb81.
 This commit correponds to version 6.0.2 of FRR.

 The following of this README contains instruction to compile and run the flexible OSPF implementation. /!\ I advise to do all this in a virtual machine.

+If you encounter troubles to run the implementation feel free to send me an e-mail: cyril.denos@student.uclouvain.be

 In folder 'performances\_scripts' you can find the scripts and logs file to reproduce the graphs in the manuscript.
 There are also script tu run some IPMininet topologies to reproduce the emulated networks.
 See associated README for more information.